glebzlat/Polygen/README.md

     - [ ] Backends documentation and API
     - [ ] Developer's documentation (the core)
     - [ ] Examples

+## Known bugs

+- Grammar processor queries can not be nested.

 ## License